 Boundaries and state-making in the Trans-Volta and Senegambia

-Professor Paul Nugent is working on his next monograph entitled: 'Boundaries, Communities and State-Making in the Senegambia and the Trans-Volta: The Centrality of the Margins, c.
-1750 to the Present' (contracted to Cambridge University Press).
+Professor Paul Nugent has submitted his next monograph entitled: 'Boundaries, Communities and State-Making in the Senegambia and the Trans-Volta: The Centrality of the Margins, c.
+1750 to the Present' (Cambridge University Press, 2019).
 The book deals simultaneously with colonial state creation and the construction of ideas of community, comparing these two regions.
 It examines, firstly, how borderlands dynamics have underpinned larger social contracts from the colonial period to the present.
 Secondly, it explores how the borders in question have reshaped conceptions of community and readings of history in the borderlands themselves.

 How and where does the project take place?